 I also believe this is the true meaning of the story of the Fall in Genesis, with its tree whose fruit is Knowledge - the Knowledge of Good and Evil.
 Fruit should not be eaten until ripe; and the knowledge of evil should not be undertaken until the knower is firmly established in Goodness.
-Understand this, the virtuous artist keeps his reader's human frailty in mind.)
+Understanding this, the virtuous artist keeps his reader's human frailty in mind.

 Sensory delicacy or power

-(This writer's awareness of sound clearly distinguishes between beautiful and ugly.
-This capacity, when cultivated, makes a writer capable of heightened literary music, as in traditional poetry.)
+This writer's awareness of sound clearly distinguishes between beautiful and ugly uses of language.
+This capacity, when cultivated, makes a writer capable of heightened literary music, as in traditional poetry.

-(This writer evidences his cultivation not by quotations, which often indicate superficial familiarity, but by a recognizable character of thought, an awareness of the important questions and their best answers through the ages, and a subduing of literary vanity.)
+This writer evidences his cultivation not only by quotations, which can indicate superficial familiarity, but by a recognizable character of thought, an awareness of the important questions and their best answers, and a subduing of literary vanity and self-indulgence.

 A trans-epochal command of the English language

-(This writer is fearless to rise above the flatness and dullness of contemporary usage.)
+This writer fearlessly rises above the flatness and dullness of contemporary usage.